ILIAS-eLearning/ILIAS/Services/LegalDocuments/README.md

 This is a hook.
 And a service.

 This will provide an informative page for logged out users.
-The callback will be called with a gui class and a command and must return a `ILIAS\LegalDocument\PageFragemnt` which will be rendered.
+The callback will be called with a gui class and a command and must return a `ILIAS\LegalDocuments\PageFragemnt` which will be rendered.

 To create the URL to the public page use: `$DIC['legalDocuments']->provide('my-consumer')->publicPage()->url()`.